CRUD with Cloud Firestore and Node.js by Google Cloud Function

 }

-Below is how it's looks like once we run the npm run start to test on my local with postman.
-HTTP Put with fireStore
+Below is how it looks when we run npm run start and test with Postman.
+HTTP Put with Firestore

-For the delete we'll just expect the querystring passing the docid and use delete for remove from the fireStore database.
+For the delete operation, we expect the docid to be passed as a query string parameter and use the delete method to remove the document from the Firestore database.

 exports.main = (req, res) => {